 Tips to remember: Peppy numbers are the best to sing along or dance along with.
 Lose your inhibitions and allow yourself to go crazy along with the music.
 You will love it and forget all your worries!

 Oh yes!
 Sleep like a baby if your mind feels bogged down with endless thoughts or worries.
 Give it some much-needed rest.
 A good nap will recharge your batteries–physically as well as mentally.

 Tips for good sleep: If it’s an afternoon nap, do not sleep for more than 20 to 30 minutes.
 Switch off the phone wifi before you go to sleep–be it in the noon or at night.
 And sleep at the same time, especially at night.
 You will get the required rest and wake up refreshed.

-Any activity you do, gives you a chance to practice mindfulness.
+Any activity you do gives you a chance to practice mindfulness.
 All it needs is to be in that moment.
 That’s meditation!
 That’s how you give your mind the break it deserves.
-So, the next time you feel like ‘meditating’, just get down to doing your favourite activity, whatever it may be.
+So, the next time you feel like ‘meditating’, just get down to doing your favorite activity, whatever it may be.
 But remember to focus only on the activity.
 It will be tough, initially, but, slowly and steadily, you will get used to it.

 Do take it easy on days you aren’t able to hold it together.
 We are humans, after all.
 And, it’s okay to fail.
 But, shake away those thoughts after a while.
 And, get your breath in focus. it is what keeps you alive, isn’t it?